TricolorHen061/bwbdocs/docs/blacklisting.rst

 - "suuuuuuuuuck"
 - "s uuuuuu cc kkkkk"

 Yes, most of the time, the bot will catch these types of circumventions.
-Careful thought has been put into Bad Word Blocker reguarding this issue.
-Note that no filter in the world is perfect, and if someone tries hard enough, there will *always* be a way to get around *every* filter.
+Careful thought has been put into Bad Word Blocker regarding this issue.
+Note that no filter that is perfect, and if someone tries hard enough, there will *always* be a way to get around *every* filter.

 **Question**: Why is nothing getting blocked?